preeyonujb1/EDA-and-Basic-ML-Practice-on-Loan-Defaulter-Dataset/README.md

 4) Ensembling the models
 5) Filling missing data instead of removing it

 Any kind of feedback, detailed or vague would be appreciated.
-Suggestions on the smallest of things, such as increasing efficiency in creating the train-test split, or a better way of implementing some basic feature.
+Suggestions on the smallest of things, such as increasing efficiency in creating the train-test split, or a better way of implementing some basic feature will help me.

 Thank you.